-Target Outcome ETFs
+Target Outcome UCITS ETFs

-How do Target Outcome ETFs work?
+How do Target Outcome UCITS ETFs work?

-Target Outcome ETFs are actively managed ETFs that seek to provide targeted exposure to an underlying reference asset.
+Target Outcome UCITS ETFs are actively managed ETFs that seek to provide targeted exposure to an underlying reference asset.
 The ETF is set up to provide a predetermined investment outcome, equipped with a feature to remove some of the uncertainty associated with investing.

-The Target Outcome Buffer Series ETFs are designed to help equity investors maintain a level of protection in down markets, by seeking to provide a defined downside buffer, over a specified Target Outcome Period.
+The Target Outcome Buffer Series UCITS ETFs are designed to help equity investors maintain a level of protection in down markets, by seeking to provide a defined downside buffer, over a specified Target Outcome Period.
 At the same time the strategy looks to take advantage of growth opportunities in up markets up to a predetermined cap.
 The cap and buffer are reset at the end of each Target Outcome Period.
 However, the funds may be held indefinitely, providing investors a potential buy and hold investment opportunity.

 The examples assume ETF shares are purchased on the first day of the Target Outcome Period and held until the end of the period.